Hossein-1990/Mathematica-in-GR-and-Cosmology/README.md

 Notes:
 ------

-- For getting the complete vesrion of a specific code, right click on it and hit 'save link as' to download that.
+- For getting the complete vesrion of a specific code, please right click on it and hit 'save link as' to download that.

 - The full explanation of examples, is above them.
 - My Mathematica's vesrion is 12.1